bennyhuo/KotlinBlogTranslation/original/Kotlin gets support for S-expressions.md

 <p></p>
 {% endraw %}

 This is only to give you the taste.
-Now, let’s explain the constructs one-by-one.
+Now, let’s explain the constructs one-by-one.<span id="more-1505"></span>
 ## S-expressions explained

 First of all, there’s only one new syntactic construct added, namely the S-expression.
 It has the form